Terrazzo Floor Restoration

 Over years, the cleaning chemicals damaged the floor in two ways.

 1. Marble Damage

 Standard floor cleaning chemicals often contain strong acids or strong alkalis.
 Both will damage marble, eating the surface of the marble and leaving holes and pits.
-These pits fill up with dirt from the mopping slurry.

 2. Cement Damage

 The cement that holds the marble chips will be degraded by normal floor cleaning chemicals, making the surface porous.